Funekyo/Ujiki/Documents/How I Read Zen.md

 ---

-Buddhism begins as an Indian ascetic's attempt to diagnose and let go of **duḥkha**.

-That’s where consensus ends.

-The translation for *duḥkha* has ossified as “suffering”, though this definition is rightly contested.
-The word in its literal sense describes a misaligned chariot axle, and so the word is a metaphor for a rough, unstable ride.
-This implication is less about pain, and more about unreliability, structural friction, or unsatisfactoriness.

----

 Buddha teaches us the **dharma**.

 What *dharma* means is vague, and highly depends on the context.
 It may refer to "reality", "the truth", "(nature's) law", "phenomenon", or "principle"—except when it's used to mean *the word of the Buddha* explicitly in the monastic code.